cube-js/cube/docs/Schema/measures.md

 ```

 ### sql
-`sql` is required parameter.
+`sql` is a required parameter.
 It can take any valid SQL expression depending on the `type` of the measure.
-Please refer to [Measure Types Guide](types-and-formats#measures-types) for detailed information on corresponding sql parameter.
+Please refer to the [Measure Types Guide](types-and-formats#measures-types) for detailed information on the corresponding sql parameter.

 ```javascript
 usersCount: {